-Air pollution is one of the serious environmental and social problems which create several adverse effects on human health due to their nature and residence time in the atmosphere.
-In addition to their negative effect on human health, they exhort a strong effect on local and global climate change.
+Air pollution is one of the serious environmental and social problems which create several adverse effects on human health due to their nature and residence time in atmosphere.
+In addition to their negative effect in human health, they exhort strong effect on local and global climate change.
 Air pollution is often intensified in connection with development activities such as agriculture (irrigation) and industry.
 Hence, the source of air pollution and its mitigation measures should be understood and analyzed in advance prior to the commencement of any project development and implementation.

 As baseline data field measurement was conducted for particulate matter and carbon monoxide in the field.
-Though we measured CO at a different time the result didn't exceed 0ppm.
+Accordingly, the field air quality measurement for PM2.5 is $5.3\mu g/m3$ and PM10 is $6.5 \mu g/m3$.
+Though we measured CO at different time the result didn't exceed 0ppm at all measurements.

-Upon commissioning, the solar PV plant will supply renewable energy using a technology that does not involve the release of greenhouse gases (GHG) during operation.
+Upon commissioning, the solar power plant will supply renewable energy using a technology that does not involve the release of greenhouse gases (GHG) during operation.
 Compared to diesel generators or other thermal power plants, solar PV facilities can thus contribute to reducing air pollution.

-Measure levels throughout lifetime of project and address as needed
+• Measure levels throughout lifetime of project and address as needed